LaussenLabs/atriumdb/README.md

 - These commands will automatically place the built binaries in the proper folder in the SDK
 - If you need to rebuild the binaries all you need to do is restart the container
 - If you would rather run the build commands yourself inside the container just remove the ./build_release.sh from the end of the docker run command and it will give you a shell for the container
+- If you get this error "[FATAL tini (7)] exec ./build_release.sh failed: Permission denied" all you need to do is run "chmod 755 build_release.sh" from the host computer to fix it

 #### Python SDK
 Once you have the binaries built, make sure that you have python build installed and you are in the sdk folder of the repo.